natcap/invest.users-guide/source/fisheries.rst

 Larval Dispersal
 ^^^^^^^^^^^^^^^^

 For models with subregions (e.g., Lobster, Dungeness Crab), we assume that adults from each subregion contribute to a common larval pool.
 Larvae are then distributed across subregions.
 The proportion of larvae that go to each subregion is user-defined, in the main parameters csv file.
-In the lobster model, larvae are dispersed to the subregions according to the distribution of suitable habitat (mangroves and seagrasses) among the subregions (Arkema et al. in review).
-In the Dungeness crab model, larvae are dispersed proportional to the surface area of each subregion (Toft et al. 2013 ICES).
+In the lobster default model, larvae are dispersed to the subregions according to the distribution of suitable habitat (e.g. mangroves and seagrasses.
+See `Habitat Dependency`_) among the subregions (Arkema et al. in review).
+In the Dungeness crab default model, larvae are dispersed proportional to the surface area of each subregion (Toft et al. 2013 ICES).
 The models represent closed populations, meaning we do not allow for any larval recruitment from outside of the study area.
 However, if recruitment is modeled using the Fixed function, this could implicitly represent an external source of larvae.

 Migration
 ^^^^^^^^^

 If there are multiple subregions in the model, the user defines the degree of migration between subregions and at what ages/stages this migration occurs.
 In deciding how to include migration in a model, the user should answer questions such as: Does a portion of each age-class emigrate each year?
 Or does emigration only occur for specific classes as they migrate between habitats?
 What portion of each class emigrates (e.g., 10% or 50%)?
 Where do they go (e.g., distribute equally to all other subregions regardless of distance from subregion of origin, or distribute based on a distance decay from subregion of origin)?

 To specify migration, the user includes a separate matrix for each age (or stage) when migration occurs (e.g., in the lobster model, lobster migrate between ages 2 and 3 only, so only 1 migration matrix is included).
-These matrices, stored within a single folder, are selected under “migration matrix CSV folder” in the model GUI.
+These matrices, stored within a single folder, are selected under “migration matrix CSV folder” in the model interface.
 Note that movements within subregions (for instance, ontogenetic shifts between different habitat types) may be implicitly included in the model by altering age-specific survival rates to reflect availability of recipient habitat (see habitat dependency section).
 Within subregion movements do not require a migration matrix.

 Lobster is the only sample model that includes migration, which occurs as lobster move from mangroves and seagrasses to corals between ages 2 and 3.
 The proportion of age 2s that migrate from one subregion to another is determined by a distance decay function weighted by the amount of coral habitat in each subregion.
 For example, if there are 2 subregions and one is replete with coral, more of the age 2 lobster will migrate to that subregion than the other (for details see Arkema et al. *in press*).